UOB Fixed Deposit Promotions & Interest Rates in Singapore – MoneySmart Review 2019

 It’s no secret that fixed deposit board rates — i.e. non-promotional rates — are crap.

-For UOB, the maximum fixed deposit interest rate is 1.65% p.a., which sounds decent, until you realise that no matter the amount, you’ll need to lock up your cash for 36 months to enjoy it.
+If you refer to the published board rates, the maximum yield is 1.65% p.a., which sounds decent, until you realise that no matter the amount, you’ll need to lock up your cash for 36 months to enjoy it.

 Whether you’re looking at the minimum deposit sum or tenure duration, it sucks on both counts.